Enhanced precision of circadian rhythm by output system: Discussion

+These results indicate that the output system transmits the time information to the physiological level and embeds the function of controlling the amount of fluctuation.
+This provides a new perspective of the output system in circadian molecular machinery.
+The circadian clock controls numerous physiological functions \cite{Johnson:2004}.
+Our theoretical finding implicitly suggests that different physiological rhythms have different precision of rhythms.
+The rate constants in output system can be optimized if the output requires precise time regulations.

+Conversely, the circadian machinery in a cell can be noisier than the output system.
+The dynamics of the clock proteins at a single cell level has never been observed without reporter system.
+However, if this is possible, the heart of circadian machinery would be more fragile than expected.
+For example, KaiC phosphorylation in cyanobacteria is considered as a central circadian oscillator \cite{Nakajima:2005jc}.
+If the level of KaiC phosphorylation in a cell could be measured non-invasively, such as fluorescence correlation spectroscopy \cite{Goda:2012}, the intact clock dynamics may exhibit noisy behaviour.

-Among the parameters in the output system, only $K$ was involved in the amount of fluctuations.
+Among the parameters in the output system, only $k_x$ was involved in the fluctuations transmitted from noisy circadian clock.
 This theoretical finding suggests that protein degradation controls the precision of the rhythm rather than protein synthesis.
-Moreover, we showed the optimal degradation rate was $K^* \sim 10$ (1/day), which corresponds to two hours in a half-life.
-In fact, the half-life of proteins in a living human cell ranges from 45 min to 22.5 hours (\cite{Eden:2011}), suggesting that some proteins can contribute to the enhancement of precision in human circadian rhythm.
-In general, the downstream of the circadian clock consists of a complex metabolic network.
-Such a multi-step output pathway may be designed to further reduce fluctuations.
+Moreover, we showed the optimized degradation rate $k_x$ exists in a range of 1 to 10, which corresponds to 1.7 to 17 hours in half-life.
+This range overlaps the actual half-life of proteins in a living human cell \cite{Eden:2011}, suggesting that certain proteins can contribute to the enhancement of precision in human circadian rhythm.

-So far, Equation (\ref{model}) was treated as the model describing circadian rhythms.
-However, other oscillatory phenomena in organisms, such as rhythmic firing of neurons and compression of cardiomyocytes, would require precise oscillations for proper biological functions.
-Therefore, the mechanism of output systems that make rhythms more precise could be discovered in existing biological oscillators other than circadian rhythms.
-Moreover, the concept of output-enhanced precision can be applied for synthetic oscillatory genetic circuits (\cite{Purcell:2010}).
-It would be possible by controlling an output system to make a more accurate synthesized biological clock.
-Thus, this study provides a design principle for accurate oscillating circuits.